 A single pool of funds is accrued to meet all Performance Payments.
 The pool of funds accrued is sufficient to ensure that the Group is able to meet its objectives under its remuneration framework.
 The Board may exercise its discretion to vary the size of the pool by reference to such factors as:

-- three year absolute total security holder return; - management costs, risk factors and revenue of DEXUS Holdings Pty Limited; and - performance against budgeted earnings and distributions per security.
+- three year absolute total security holder return; - management costs, risk factors and revenue of DEXUS Holdings Pty Limited; and - performance against budgeted earnings and distributions per security ii.
+Target mix of remuneration components